-It is the goal of the College to provide a prompt, fair and impartial process that is consistent with the College's policies and procedures which are provided to both the Complainant and the Respondent.
+The College provides a prompt, fair and impartial process that is consistent with the College's policies and procedures which are provided to both the Complainant and the Respondent.

 Privacy and Confidentiality

 Davis & Elkins College recognizes that privacy is important.
 Davis & Elkins College will attempt to protect parties' privacy to the extent reasonably possible.
 The Title IX Coordinator, investigators, advisors, facilitators of informal resolution, hearing officers, and any others participating in the process on behalf of Davis & Elkins College shall keep the information obtained through the process private and, to the extent possible, confidential.
 All other participants in the process (including the Complainant, Respondent, and witnesses) are encouraged to respect the privacy of the parties and the confidentiality of the proceedings and circumstances giving rise to the dispute and to discuss the matter only with those persons who have a genuine need to know.